 distraction as he was getting out of a vehicle.
 The event and specifically on the importance of always using the resulted in a broken lower limb.
-The analysis of the injury handle when getting down from vehicles and keeping led to the identification of corrective actions that included the non-slip footboards clean. a training cycle aimed at creating awareness among empty seats
+The analysis of the injury led to the identification of corrective actions that included a training cycle aimed at creating awareness among of 2019, 2020, 2021 empty seats